mikeking214/mikeking214.github.io/_posts/2013-12-22-learn-latex.md

 {% highlight tex %} \section{This Is My Section Heading} {% endhighlight %}

-When your document is compiled, this will be formatted to look like a section heading.
+When your document is compiled, this is be formatted to look like a section heading.
 This syntax works for many one-line commands:

 {% highlight tex %}
 \chapter{Chapter Title}